HanlectoraatMR/HAN_Bigdata_Course_2019/README.md

 # HAN_Bigdata
-Place where you can ask question and find an Answer
+Place where you can ask questions and find an Answers for the courses